 The three types of dry eyes

-A second category of dry eye problems is due to relative tear instability.
+The second category of dry eye problems is due to relative tear instability.
 Tears consist essentially of three parts: the main component is water (aqueous).
 Human tears also contain mucus and oil (lipid).
 These non-water components are essential to maintaining the stability of the tear.
-If the balance between the three layers of tear components is thrown off, by a variety of diseases, the tear may not rest appropriately on the ocular surface, and instead spill over the eyelid.
+If the balance between the three layers of tear components is thrown off, by a variety of diseases, the tear may not rest appropriately on the ocular surface, and instead, spill over the eyelid.
 There are many conditions where the balance of tear components is disrupted: these include Meibomian gland disease, chemical toxicity, and certain autoimmune conditions.
-Inflammation from a variety of causes me affect the ocular surface, disrupting tear gland stability.
-In many situations, therefore, anti-inflammatory eyedrops may be effective.
+Inflammation from a variety of causes me to affect the ocular surface, disrupting tear gland stability.
+In many situations, therefore, anti-inflammatory eye drops may be effective.

 How to evaluate dry eyes and ocular surface disease (OSD)

 There are many different reasons why your eyes may feel dry, burning, or tearing.
 To sort out the cause, the professional at Ticho Eye Associates may measure the number of tears produced, check how salty the tears are (tear osmolarity), image the eyelid oil glands, and see how the cornea surface has been altered.

 Click the links below to take the OSDI questionnaire, which aids in quickly assessing how the symptoms of dry eye are affecting visual functionality.
 The OSDI index score is a great tool in helping your doctor devise the best treatment plan for dry eye symptoms associated with the ocular surface disease.

 Download the App: